 Micro-Hydro for Off-Grid Power Systems

-Backwoods Solar offers the best in off-grid power systems and accessories.
-Browse our large selection of micro-hydro systems, hydro generators, turbines, and micro-hydro equipment.
-We also carry books and DVDs to help you set up and benefit from micro hydro power.
+Backwoods Solar offers the best in off-grid micro-hydro power systems and accessories.
+Browse our selection of micro-hydro turbines, hydro generators, and micro-hydro equipment.
+We also recommend reading the Microhydro Clean Power Book by Scott Davis to help you set up and benefit from micro-hydro power.

 Micro-Hydro Advantages & Performance